rohitpothuri/DockerAndKubernetes/README.md

 	- -f can be mentioned to provide dockerfile name incase we are using dev dockerfile
 - docker run -p 4000:80 <containername>
 	-  port mapping 4000 machine port to 80 of container exposed
+- docker run <containername> npm run test
+	-  Whatever we mention in the CMD can be overwritten by sending the command options in the last.
 - docker run -d -p 4000:80 <containername>
 	-  to run on background use -d
 - docker tag <containername> rohitpothuri/get-started:part2